 The actual construction area for project features considered by this EA represents a small portion of Miami-Dade County, and the lands to be affected are prior converted, mostly rock-plowed cropland, some of it fallow or converted to detention many years ago, with a few small inclusions of tree islands or other wetlands incorporated.
-Therefore, evaluation of this extensive species list and its comparison to species populations likely to be present in the 8.5 SMA, NDA, SDA and S-333D detention area, revealed that most species are not likely present at all.
-For purposes of evaluation under the Endangered Species Act, the Corps made a determination for the following species expected to be within the project area: Florida panther, Cape Sable Seaside Sparrow, Eastern Indigo Snake, Deltoid spurge, Garber's spurge, Small's Milkpea and Tiny polygala.
+Therefore, evaluation of this extensive species list and its comparison to species populations likely to be present in the 8.5 SMA, NDA, SDA and S-333D detention areas, revealed that most species are not likely present at all.
+For purposes of evaluation under the Endangered Species Act, the Corps made a determination of "May Affect; not likely to Adversely Affect" for the following species expected to be within the project area: Florida panther, Cape Sable Seaside Sparrow and Eastern Indigo Snake.
 The other species of mammals, reptiles, birds, invertebrates and plants were judged to be either not present (habitat was lacking); if present, not dependent on the C-111 Detention Areas for reproduction or feeding; or outside their known geographic range; therefore, the determination was "no effect".
 For species accounts and individual assessments refer to Appendix A, Endangered Species Act Biological Assessment.
+USACE initially made "May Affect, Not Likely to Adversely Affect" determinations for four plant species, but at the recommendation of FWS biologists, that determination was changed to "No Effect."
+Also at the recommendation of FWS, a determination of "May Affect, Not Likely to Adversely Affect" for the Florida bonneted bat was changed from "No Effect" in recognition of new information on this species, whose calls have been detected inside ENP by Park scientists.